wang-xiaoliang/wang-xiaoliang.github.io/index.md

 News

+Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2026](https://ieee-iri.github.io/).
+Please consider submitting your research work.
+Thank you!

+May, 2026.
+Dr. Xiaoliang Wang has been selected as a recipient of the 2025-2026 Outstanding Graduate Mentor Award.

 Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2025](https://ieee-iri.github.io/).
 Please consider submitting your research work.
 Thank you!

 April 19, 2024.
 Dr. Xiaoliang Wang is invited to give a talk in the Center for Vision Research at the Department of Ophthalmology in SUNY Upstate Medical University.